A General Homogeneous Matrix Formulation to 3D Rotation Geometric Transformations: Formulation to general 3D rotations

 The right-handed 3D homogeneous rotation by the four eigenvalues and their associated eigenvectors is given as in~\eqref{3D homogeneous roation}, which for application convenience has been rewritten into a user friendly form similar to the classic Rodrigues' formula~\cite[p.165]{Goldman} ({Note}: without loss of generality, we assumed $a^2+b^2+c^2=1$): {

 } where:

-And now it is easy to identify the homogeneous matrix in~\eqref{eqn:3D rotation example} per definition~\ref{rotation2} as a rotation by solving its eigensystem via eigen-decomposition: the rotation axis has a direction of $(-5, 3, 1, 0)^T$(choice of positive direction) while passing through fixed points as $({-4-5t, 4+3t, t, 1})^T\;\left(\forall t\in\mathbb{R}\right)$ and the rotation angle is $2k\pi+\frac{\pi}{6}$(choice of right-handed rule), the homogeneous matrix of which can be conversely obtained via equation~\eqref{3D homogeneous roation} by normalizing the axis direction and set $t$ as any convenient specific real value, e.g., $0$.
+And now it is easy to identify the homogeneous matrix in~\eqref{eqn:3D rotation example a} per definition~\ref{rotation2} as a rotation by eigen-decomposition: the rotation axis has a direction of $(-5, 3, 1, 0)^T$(choice of positive direction) while passing through fixed points as $({-4-5t, 4+3t, t, 1})^T\;\left(\forall t\in\mathbb{R}\right)$ and the rotation angle is $2k\pi+\frac{\pi}{6}$(choice of right-handed rule), the homogeneous matrix of which can be conversely obtained via equation~\eqref{3D homogeneous roation} by normalizing the axis direction and set $t$ as any convenient specific real value, e.g., $0$.
+Do not forget to check the orthogonality of the upper-left $3\times 3$ submatrix up to a nonzero constant, which is a natural result by the isometric constraint, otherwise the verification may fail in~\eqref{eqn:3D rotation example b}.